kettogg/K-Dots/README.md

 **Kitty**
 * Change default shell to zsh `chsh -s /bin/zsh`
-* And launch kitty! (startship already installed using script)
+* And launch kitty! (starship already installed using script)

 **Firefox config**
 1. Type `about:config` into your URL bar.
 Click on the I accept the risk button if you're shown a warning.